Extremely soft and comfortable

 Design: Sleek, soft, and just a little bit slippery

-Made of 100% pure Mulberry silk, the Brooklinen Mulberry Silk Pillowcase is, predictably, extremely soft.
+Made of 100 percent pure Mulberry silk, the Brooklinen Mulberry Silk Pillowcase is, predictably, extremely soft.
 It glides right over your pillow, and a few minutes spent lying down on it is enough to lull the least tired among us to sleep.

 While it’s not as slippery as I’d imagined it would be when I read the words “silk pillowcase,” it is just a bit slippery.
 I had a few mornings where it was partially coming off of my pillow, but it wasn’t anything too extreme.